 Of course, none of this means Donna did the right thing.
 She shouldn’t have made decisions for someone else.
 But sometimes we do what we think is best under the circumstances.
 Felicity seemed to understand.

-The Smoak family dynamic was the most intersting part of this episode.
+The Smoak family dynamic was the most interesting part of this episode.
 There’s still so much unresolved anger and hurt feelings there, with a hint of abandonment.
 And watching Donna Smoak lay a verbal smackdown on a man who thinks she’s just a blonde airhead, was a glorious thing to see.

 Donna might’ve taken Felicity away from Noah, but he left them first.
-He chose somethng more important than his family and Donna could see it.
+He chose something more important than his family and Donna could see it.
 So instead of hoping and praying she did something about it.
 She gave her daughter the best chance.
-Was it ok to lie to her?
+Was it okay to lie to her?
 No. Did she do it with the best intentions?
 Yes.
 Donna wanted her daughter to succeed and SHE DID!

 As for Noah…smh.
 He had a right to be angry that Donna took his daughter until you sit down and look at the facts.
 He picked something over them.
 And when he realized that they were gone, he could’ve found them!
 Hell he probably found them amazingly fast.
 But did he try to fix his family?
 No. He felt relief that he didn’t have to have that burden anymore because it wasn’t the life he wanted, the one he aspired to.
 What makes it even worse is that he saw Donna and Felicity struggling to support themselves.
 But did he fix himself up and try?
 No. He was a coward who couldn’t even find a method to help his family from the sidelines.